Pros and Cons of Living in Sri Lanka

 Expats, digital nomads and retirees living in Sri Lanka responded:

 "Expats and digital nomads often appreciate the low cost of living in Sri Lanka, as well as the friendly locals and the beautiful scenery.
 They also enjoy the country's rich culture and history, as well as the variety of activities available.
 On the other hand, some expats and digital nomads may find the infrastructure and public transportation lacking, as well as the slow internet speeds.
-Additionally, the hot and humid climate can be a challenge for some," said one in Sri Lanka.
+Additionally, the hot and humid climate can be a challenge for some," said one expat in living in Sri Lanka.

 What do expats in Sri Lanka appreciate most about the local culture?